Added @MatterApp to Slack. Team of 37. At first, people said they didn't really need it. Wrong. Within two days everyone was sending kudos.

-Other businesses put a Kudos jar in the shared workspace, and raffle off prizes on a month or bi-monthly basis.
-But even if Kudos at your company is just that a heartfelt thanks and some well-deserved praise.Iit can still be incredibly effective at boosting morale, encouraging strong connection and collaboration, and forming a culture of appreciation at your workplace.
+Other businesses put a kudos jar in the shared workspace, and raffle off prizes on a month or bi-monthly basis.
+But even if kudos at your company is just that a heartfelt thanks and some well-deserved praise, it can still be incredibly effective at boosting morale, encouraging strong connection and collaboration, and forming a culture of appreciation at your workplace.

-We've covered the benefits of kudo-ing employees you're in contact with every day, but what about those remote workers?
-It's not always possible to thank your virtual team members in person, but that doesn't make the Kudos culture any less relevant to remote teams.
-The best way to introduce Kudos to your digital workplace is with Kudos software that allows team members to send and receive digital Kudos from their phones and computer screens, although you can also use a corporate social network or your standard social media.
+We've covered the benefits of kudo-ing employees you're in contact with daily, but what about those remote workers?
+Unfortunately, it's only sometimes possible to thank your virtual team members in person, but that doesn't make the kudos culture any less relevant to remote teams.
+The best way to introduce Kudos to your digital workplace is with Kudos software that allows team members to send and receive digital kudos from their phones and computer screens.
+However, you can also use a corporate social network or your standard social media.

 Kudos are helpful for remote teams because remote workers tend to be more isolated than their in-office counterparts, but no one can feel lonely with a constant stream of relevant, authentic, real-life praise!
-Make a point of recognizing your virtual employees even when nothing spectacular is going on, consistent drudgery deserves as much praise as do those exciting moments when everyone can see something grand and big has just happened.
+Make a point of recognizing your virtual employees even when nothing spectacular is going on.
+Consistent drudgery deserves as much praise as those exciting moments when everyone can see something grand and big has just happened.

 You can give Kudos for anything!
-The important thing is that your Kudos is genuine and not just an HR gesture.
+The important thing is that your Kudos for employees is genuine and not just an HR gesture.